org-formation/org-formation-cli/README.md

 Especially if you have a lot of accounts this can happen.

-An easy way to speed things up is by specifying the commandline argument `--max-concurrent-stacks 10` where 10 is the number of stacks to run in concurrently.
+An easy way to speed things up is by specifying the command-line argument `--max-concurrent-stacks 10` where 10 is the number of stacks to run in concurrently.

 Another way to speed things up is to run tasks in parallel this can be done with the argument `--max-concurrent-tasks 10`.
-This, however, has the side-effect that the logging might be somewhat harder to ralate to a specific task (as it might be out of order).
+This, however, has the side-effect that the logging might be somewhat harder to relate to a specific task (as it might be out of order).

 &nbsp;
 </details>